Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 User flair in your subreddit should:

-• Include relevant identifiers -- For a gaming sub, team allegiances.
+- Include relevant identifiers -- For a gaming sub, team allegiances.
 For a professional sub, role titles.
+For a hobby sub, experience levels.

-• Offer customization -- Let users edit flair text within guidelines for a personalized feel
+- Offer customization -- Let users edit flair text within guidelines for a personalized feel.
+This increases flair adoption because people can make it their own.

-• Include aspirational options -- Flair that people want to earn encourages engagement
+- Include aspirational options -- Flair that people want to earn encourages engagement.
+If "Top Contributor" flair is available but requires moderator approval based on activity, it becomes a goal.

 Using Flair for Moderation

-• AutoModerator rules by flair -- Set different rules for different post categories (e.g., "Question" posts require a minimum character count)
+- AutoModerator rules by flair -- Set different rules for different post categories (e.g., "Question" posts require a minimum character count, "Guide" posts must include at least one link)

-• Mod-only flair -- Use flair like "Mod Approved" or "Verified" to signal quality
+- Mod-only flair -- Use flair like "Mod Approved," "Verified," or "Featured" to signal quality content

-• Warning flair -- Tag posts with content warnings or sensitivity markers
+- Warning flair -- Tag posts with content warnings, spoiler markers, or sensitivity indicators

 Advanced Flair Strategies